Katana (DC Comics): Becoming an Outsider

 Eventually Tatsu journeys to Markovia, a small Baltic state, where she tracked down Karnz, and is successful in killing him, inadvertently implicating Black Lightning (coincidentally there with Batman) in her crime.
 Attempting to rectify the misunderstanding by freeing Black Lightning, she encounters a young girl named Halo.
 The two join up to rescue Black Lightning, Batman (himself captured due to a blunder by Halo), and Bruce Wayne's employee Lucius Fox from their captor, Baron Bedlam.

 Batman is himself in Markovia to rescue Lucius Fox, and having sought—and failed to gain—the help of the Justice League of America, resigned his membership in the Justice League.
 Inspired by the teamwork he encounters between Black Lightning, Katana, Halo, Geo-Force (Prince Brion of Markovia), and Metamorpho (also coincidentally present), Batman decides to form the Outsiders.
 The team manages to end the Baron's tyranny in Markovia and moves to Gotham City, where they set up their headquarters (a former penthouse of Bruce Wayne / Batman).
 Tatsu becomes Halo's guardian and the two move into the penthouse.

 At the same time, Takeo is still at large and follows Tatsu to Gotham City.
 He attacks her and Halo at their home, overpowers Tatsu and switches swords with her.
 He leaves for Tokyo with Tatsu on his tail.
 The Outsiders follow Tatsu and offer their help, despite her desire to leave them out of it.
-Takeo takes the sword to his master Oyabun, the godfather of the yakuza.
+Takeo takes the sword to Oyabun, the godfather of the yakuza.
 Performing a specific ritual, the Oyabun and Takeo call forth the souls that inhabit the sword and give them corporeal form.
 Among them are legendary mercenaries and assassins, but also Maseo, who is now a slave to the Oyabun.
 Katana— and the Outsiders— have to fight them all, but she is ultimately able to reclaim the Soultaker from Maseo.
 She is forced to kill her husband, and then take the opportunity to kill Takeo, finally putting some of her ghosts to rest.
-Maseo and those killed a second time by the Soultaker pass on to their eternal rewards, leaving Takeo trapped in the sword in his place.
+Maseo and those killed a second time by Soultaker pass on to their eternal rewards, leaving Takeo trapped in the sword in his place.

 At one point the Outsiders split from Batman's leadership and take up residence in Markovia, where they are funded by its royal family.
-They become the official agents of Markovia and move to the city of Los Angeles and make their headquarters in the Markovian embassy, while retaining another secret HQ just off the shore.
-Although Tatsu left her past behind, the Oyabun return and send a tengu after her, with which he captures her.
-This mischievous spirit possesses her, and the Obayun is able to use her as an assassin.
+They move to the city of Los Angeles and make their headquarters in the Markovian embassy, while retaining another secret HQ just off the shore.
+Although Tatsu left her past behind, the Oyabun returns and sends a tengu after her, with which he captures her.
+This mischievous spirit possesses her, and the Oyabun is able to use her as an assassin.
 Her teammates Halo and Looker save her using other tengu and the tengu leader, who aids them in battle.